stomp-js/stomp-js.github.io/_posts/2018-06-29-using-stompjs-v5.md

 client.heartbeatIncoming = 0; // client does not want to receive heartbeats from the server
 ```

+Very small heartbeat intervals can increase server load; tune with care in production.

 ## Auto Reconnect

 The client supports automatic reconnection after a connection failure.
 It is controlled by the [Client#reconnectDelay](/api-docs/latest/classes/Client.html#reconnectDelay) option.
 The default is 5000 ms, meaning the client will attempt to reconnect 5 seconds after a drop.